-Why Ryan Liked This Book: It's a modern, realistic update on a "Freaky Friday"-type situation where the characters are fully aware that they have swapped lives.
-I was much more interested in the British girl, but I really did like both characters a lot.
+Why Ryan likes this book: It's a modern, realistic update on a "Freaky Friday"-type situation where the characters are fully aware that they have swapped lives.
+I was much more interested in the British girl, but I ended up really liking both characters a lot.

 Viola in Reel Life by Adriana Trigiani | ISBN-10: 0061451029

-Why Ryan Liked This Book: I picked this book up based on the cover.
+Why Ryan likes this book: I picked this book up based on the cover.
 I just thought I would like it.
 It really exceeded my expectation.
 It's a story of how a very lonely, creative girl builds a group of friends.
 It's also relatable to anyone who has started at a new school and doesn't love it at first.
 I went from public school to private school and had a similar experience.
 This book has a sequel which has always been on my list to read.
 I liked this book so much that I went on to read Very Valentine.

 The Last Full Measure by Ann Rinaldi | ISBN: 0547389809

 The rebels are coming!
-This is the reality that young Tacy Stryker can’t ignore in early July 1863.
-Taking place during the early days of United States’ Civil War, Tacy finds herself in the middle of murderous combat.
+This is the reality that young Tacy Stryker can’t ignore in early July of 1863.
+This book takes place during the early days of United States’ Civil War, with Tacy finding herself in the middle of a murderous combat.
 As the Confederates slowly take over her hometown of Gettysburg, the growing distance between Tacy and her older crippled brother David only increases.

-Why Ryan Liked This Book: Reading this book was actually an assignment for one of three titles I reviewed for Booklist from the America Library Association.
-I'll admit, I probably would not have read this book if it hadn't been "homework."
+Why Ryan likes this book: Reading this book was actually an assignment for one of three titles I reviewed for Booklist from the America Library Association.
+I'll admit that I probably would not have read this book if it hadn't been "homework."
 I don't find Revolutionary War-era books or historical fiction in general very appealing.
 That said, Ann Rinaldi created a very engaging protaganist that drew me in to this story.
 Right away, I found myself invested in the characters.
-The book seems to me to be fairly historically accurate while also creating a smart, strong female main character.
+The book seems to me to be fairly historically accurate while also successfully creating a smart, strong female main character.